Move-In Checklist

 Reminders:

 - All students living in a residence hall are required to have a meal plan.
 Apartment and commuter students can elect (but are not required) to purchase a meal plan.
+For students assigned to an apartment, any meal plan selected during the application process is automatically removed and you will need to purchase an optional apartment meal plan if you are interested,

 - The Gold and Platinum meal plans include a set number of guest meal passes to be used at the dining halls.
 Residents can use Dining Dollars to pay for their guests if they do not have guest passes.

-Housing & Residential Life organizes a staggered move-in process to limit traffic (both on the roads and in our hallways).
+Housing & Residential Life organizes a staggered move-in process to limit traffic both on the roads and in our hallways.

 Do you need to arrive early?